 A notary, who is not a licensed attorney in Colorado, may not give legal advice about the document or transaction.
-The notary should make sure that the notary certificate is in compliance with Colorado notary laws.
+The notary should make sure that the notary certificate is in compliance with Colorado’s notary laws.
 The notary may make a correction to a defective notarial certificate, or attach a correct certificate, that follows Colorado law.

 Missing Notary Certificate

 Common problems include homemade letters or documents that are missing a notarial certificate.
 The notary can show the customer the types of notarial certificates that are available in Colorado, and the customer can choose the certificate they want.
-The notary can offer educational information on notarial certificates, but the notary should not give legal advice to the customer.
+The notary can offer educational information on notarial certificates, but the notary may not give legal advice to the customer.

 If the notarial certificate is missing, the certificate may be added by the customer, using copy and paste into an electronic document.
-Or, the notary can hand print or rubber stamp the notarial certificate on the document, or attach a loose notarial certificate by stapling it to the document.
+Or, the notary can hand-print or rubber-stamp the notarial certificate on the document, or attach a loose notarial certificate by stapling it to the document.
 To prevent fraud, a loose certificate should include a description of the document, so that it may not be removed and attached to another document.

 Defective Notary Certificate